Psycokwet/bassaudio-updated/examples/EXAMPLES.md

 **[microphone](https://github.com/Psycokwet/bassaudio-updated/blob/master/examples/microphone.js)**

-Capture the default microphone input and play it directly on the default speaker
+Capture the default microphone input and play it directly on the default speaker, show the relevant vu metter

 Usages :